MicrosoftDocs/memdocs/memdocs/intune/user-help/get-recovery-key-windows.md

 > ![Example screenshot of the BitLocker Recovery Key page on the Intune Company Portal website. ](./media/get-recovery-key-windows/get-recovery-key-company-portal-website.png)

 1. On any device, sign in to the [Company Portal website](https://portal.manage.microsoft.com).
-2. Go to **Devices**.
+1. Go to **Devices**.
-2. Select the PC you're locked out of.
+1. Select the PC you're locked out of.
+1. Select **Get recovery key**.
-3. Select **Show recovery key**.
+1. Select **Show recovery key**.
-4. Your recovery key appears.
+1. Your recovery key appears.
+Write down or copy the code, and then enter it in the BitLocker recovery screen on your computer.
 For security reasons, the key disappears after five minutes.
 To see the key again, select **Show recovery key**.

 If a key isn't found, but your device is properly encrypted, contact your IT support person for help.
 Check the Company Portal website for your organization's helpdesk details.